This is a block Pro-/Seminar for Bioinformatics and Computer science students.

 Overview (Computer science): Inferring causal (biological) relationships from noisy experimental large-scale data such as single-cell high-throughput sequencing is an on-going challenge.
 The question is simple: What caused the data to look like we observed it?
 A concise differentiation between (gene) correlation and technical bias, actual function, and eventually causation is therefore crucial.
 Effective, i.e. efficient and accurate computational methods promise to deliver an explanation of the underlying perturbations as observed in many phenotype disorders, such as high-mortality diseases like cancer or neurodegenerative diseases such as Alzheimer’s.
 In the course of this seminar, we will review recent methods and implementations addressing these challenges, while putting an emphasize on the methodological intricacies.
 Ideal candidates should be highly motivated to gain new knowledge and bring along good skills in maths (linear algebra / statistics), algorithms and data structures, and data analysis.

-News: The topics have all been assigned and LSF-registration is now open.
-Read below for more details.
+News: The topics have all been assigned and LSF-registration period is over.

 The Pro-/Seminar was extended to be open to students from the Computer Science department as well.
 Prospective candidates from CS should contact the tutor immediately via e-mail and list the following details: Name, matriculation number, the number of semesters studied, if a pro-seminar or a seminar is desired, whether you are a bachelor or a master student, and a short statement on how you think you fulfill the requirements for the seminar.